dellow/Web-Framework/README.md

 <a name="changelog"></a>
 ## Changelog
 __2.0.3__:
+* Lots of bug fixes and improvements.
 * Install now asks for a Git repository URL.
 * Removed globbing for site SCSS.
+* Watch doesn't break stream on SASS error.

 __2.0.2__:
 * Fixed Modernizr library.